Queen Victoria's Britain: The Definitive Guide for Travellers

 Mal has led multiple Odyssey Traveller tours in the past few years and teaches at Odyssey Summer Schools in Tasmania.

-This tour takes the traveller on a journey though Victoria’s Britain.
+This tour takes the traveller on a journey through Victoria’s Britain.
 This was an era of enormous change, change which occurred in almost all areas of life.
-Developments in technology, science, medicine, politics, art and architecture changed the way people of all classes lived, and laid the foundations for the way we live today.
+Developments in technology, science, medicine, politics, art and architecture changed the lives of people from every walk of life, and laid the foundations for the way we live today.

-Victoria came to the throne in 1837 and remained there until 1901.
+Victoria came to the throne in 1837 and remained there until 1901, the longest reigning monarch in English history.
 During this period the British Empire expanded to its greatest extent.
 Goods poured into the country from across the globe.
 Railway tracks criss-crossed the country.
 Gas lighting for domestic purposes was introduced and then superseded by electricity.
 Charles Darwin wrote his revolutionary “On the Origin of Species” and the right to vote was extended to all male householders, though women in England had to wait quite a bit longer.

 By the time Victoria died there were bicycles, motor cars and even aeroplanes, the telephone was in use and photography had become part of everyday life.
 Clean water and new sanitation methods dramatically increased life expectancy.
 Florence Nightingale did her bit to improve hospital conditions and the introduction of anaesthetics increased life expectancy during operations.
 Even the queen accepted the use of chloroform during the delivery of her last two children.